 - 1. Audit opinion letter an unmodified opinion on the financial statements has been issued.
 This means we have given a "clean" opinion with no reservations. - 2.
-State minimum standards We found no exceptions or issues requiring comment. - Federal Awards We found no issues of non-compliance and no questioned costs.
-We have responsibility to review these programs and give our opinion on the schedule of expenditures of federal awards, the internal control system, compliance with laws and regulations, and general and specific requirements mandated by the various awards.
+State minimum standards We found no exceptions or issues requiring comment, except as noted on page 103 of the financial report. - 3.
+Management letter No management letter was issued.